open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/extensions.md

 ---
 title: Extensions
-description: Extensions add new features and capabilities to the agent without having to create a separate distribution or to fork this repository.
-For example, you can create custom samplers or span exporters, set new defaults, and embed it all in the agent to obtain a single jar file.
+description: Extensions add capabilities to the agent without having to create a separate distribution.
 ---

 ## Introduction